 Peru currently suffers from a double burden of disease.
 Infectious disease remains rife in disadvantaged communities, with respiratory diseases still being one of the leading causes of death in Peru.
-Non-communicable diseases such as diabetes and heart diseases are also on the rise, and malnutrition amongst babies and children remains a serious issue.
+Non-communicable diseases such as diabetes and heart disease are also on the rise.
+Malnutrition amongst babies and children remains a serious issue.

-Through our Public Health programme, we aim to provide basic healthcare in these communities.
-You’ll become part of these efforts by doing health checks and raising awareness about disease.
+Through our Public Health program, we aim to provide basic healthcare in these communities.
+You’ll become part of these efforts by doing health checks and raising awareness about diseases.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.